 M2M Common Services: set of oneM2M specified functionalities that are widely applicable to different application domains made available through the set of oneM2M specified interfaces

-Common Services Entity: represents an instantiation of a set of Common Service Functions of the M2M environments.
+Common Services Entity (CSE): represents an instantiation of a set of Common Service Functions of the M2M environments.
 Such service functions are exposed to other entities through reference points

-Common Services Function: informative architectural construct which conceptually groups together a number of sub-functions
+Common Services Function (CSF): informative architectural construct which conceptually groups together a number of sub-functions

 NOTE: Those sub-functions are implemented as normative resources and procedures.
 A set of CSFs is contained in the CSE.